 One way to begin is to divide LTM into declarative (or explicit) memory - memory for events and facts - and nondeclarative (implicit) memory - the rest (see Fuster, 1995, chapter 2).
 Declarative memory includes episodic and semantic memory (Tulving, 1972; Tulving & Markowitsch, 1998), though whether these really reflect a different underlying neural process is less clear.
-Nondeclarative memory is a term that arose partly from the consideration of what was not lost from human amnesiacs (Zola-Morgan & Squire, 1993); it includes procedural memory (Cohen & Squire, 1980) and priming (Tulving & Schacter, 1990).
-The borderlines remain controversial.
+Nondeclarative memory is a term that arose partly from the consideration of what was not lost from human amnesiacs (Zola-Morgan & Squire, 1993); it includes procedural memory (Cohen & Squire, 1980) (cf. Ryle, 1949) and priming (Tulving & Schacter, 1990).
+The border-lines remain controversial.